AaronGabriel147/web-sprint-challenge-adding-data-persistence/README.md

   - [x] `project_id` - required and points to an actual `project_id` in the `projects` table

+// Not sure I know what this means.
+It is not showing up in SQLite.
 - [x] resource assignment connects a resource and a project, and is stored in a project_resources table.
 You decide what columns to use.